ml4wifi-devs/mapc-mab/docs/design.md

 Define the network state at time $t$ as a graph $G_t=(V,E)$, where
 $V=\mathcal{A}\cup \mathcal{S}$ and $E=\{(S,A): S\in \mathcal{N}(A)\}$.
-Furthermore, introduce the edge attributes $\bm x$ to be one-hot encoded information if the pair $(S,A)$ has been granted transmission.
+Furthermore, introduce the edge attributes $\mathbf x$ to be one-hot encoded information if the pair $(S,A)$ has been granted transmission.

 The action space corresponds to the available edges to be allowed for